-- Transportation will continue to be offered to students who are eligible. - Each bus route will be assigned an aide to support health and safety protocols, including symptom screening for students. - Temperature checks will be conducted prior to boarding the bus. - Face coverings must be worn at all times.
+- Transportation will continue to be offered to students who are eligible. - Each bus route will be assigned an aide to support health and safety protocols, including symptom screening for students. - Temperature checks will be conducted prior to boarding the bus. - If exhibiting symptoms or not feeling well, parents should keep students home. - Face coverings must be worn at all times.
 This includes the bus driver. - Hand sanitizer will be available when students board the bus. - There will be strict adherence to social distancing on the bus, even if this results in multiple additional, or longer routes. - Whenever possible, students should sit one per seat.
 Family members or those living within the same household may sit together. - Students should sit every other seat, skipping rows to maintain social distancing. - Students will be encouraged to load the bus from back to front and unload from front to back. - Buses will be cleaned and disinfected after each route.